 Whatever your reason, the University of Michigan-Flint is here to help you get back on track and earn your bachelor’s degree.

 We know you have what it takes to earn your U-M bachelor’s degree at the University of Michigan-Flint.
 Our new Pathway to Completion Program (PTC) is designed for people like you who match this criteria:

-- You have a minimum cumulative GPA of 2.4+ at UM-Flint or a regionally-accredited college or university
+- You have a minimum cumulative Grade Point Average (GPA) of 2.4+ at UM-Flint or a regionally-accredited college or university